Meghan Markle And Kate Middleton Reunite At Party For Prince Charles Amid Feud Rumors

 — The Royal Family (@RoyalFamily) March 5, 2019

-Despite the rumors, both women appeared to hold their own at the event and both women are strong enough to play their roles, a palace insider told People.
+Despite the rumors, both duchesses appeared to hold their own at the event and appeared to be strong enough to play their roles, a palace insider told People.

 “An ordinary woman is not going to get to become a princess,” they said.
 “There is a necessary strength of character and ambition and single-mindedness.
 It takes someone really strong.
 That is Kate and Meghan.”

 Both women have been incredibly busy as of late in their roles.
 Harry and Meghan have been moving their soon-to-be family to Frogmore Cottage and have been visiting charities, along with a baby shower and a tour of Morocco.
-Kate and William have also been doing charity work, made a visit to Northern Ireland.
+Kate and William have also been doing charity work, as the couple made a visit to Northern Ireland.

-The party was part of a celebration for Prince Charles, who was made Prince of Wales when he was 9 years old in 1958.
-He had an official ceremony 50 years ago on July 1, 1969 at Caernarfon Castle in north Wales.
+The party was part of a celebration for Prince Charles, who was made Prince of Wales when he was 9-years-old in 1958.
+He had an official ceremony 50 years ago on July 1, 1969, at Caernarfon Castle in north Wales.
 Charles attended with his wife Camilla, Duchess of Cornwall.